How to Set Up a Shopify Store — Step-by-Step Guide for Makers (2026)

 You’ll want to create a well-crafted website and attract visitors with SEO optimization, blog posts, social media campaigns, email marketing strategies, and more.

 Additionally, consider running promotions or offering discounts to get customers interested in your products.
-With the right combination of online tools and strategies, you can ensure that your Shopify store is successful.
+With the right combination of online tools and strategies, you can make sure your Shopify store is successful.

-First impressions matter, and your store’s theme can affect customers’ perception of your products and brand.
+First impressions matter, and your store’s theme affects customers’ perception of your products and brand.
 Shopify has various themes to choose from, and it’s essential to select one that aligns with your business.
 Whether you’re selling handmade goods, clothing, beauty, or home goods, make sure your theme is visually appealing and easy to navigate.
-A theme that’s sleek and clean is usually the best choice.
+A clean, sleek theme is usually the best choice.

 Now more than ever, customers are using their mobile devices to shop online.
-According to Shopify, in 2020, mobile accounted for 78% of all e-commerce traffic.
-Therefore, it’s crucial to ensure that your Shopify store is optimized for mobile.
-Consider a responsive design, optimize images, and keep text concise and clear.
+According to Shopify, mobile accounts for the majority of all e-commerce traffic.
+Make sure your Shopify store is optimized for mobile: use a responsive design, optimize images, and keep text concise and clear.

-Shopify offers various apps that can help you automate and streamline your business, improve the customer experience, and increase profitability.
-One of the best Shopify apps for small manufacturers is Craftybase: an all in one manufacturing and inventory system designed specifically for in-house DTC makers.
+Shopify has a large app store with tools that can help you automate your business, improve the customer experience, and increase profitability.
+One of the best Shopify apps for small manufacturers is Craftybase: an all-in-one manufacturing and inventory system designed specifically for in-house DTC makers.

-When it comes to selling online, customers rely on images and descriptions to make a purchasing decision.
-Therefore, it’s essential to have high-quality product pages.
-Include multiple images of your products from various angles, include an easy-to-read product description, and highlight key features and benefits.
+Customers rely on images and descriptions to make a purchasing decision, so high-quality product pages matter enormously.
+Include multiple images of your products from various angles, write an easy-to-read product description, and highlight key features and benefits.

 Also, consider including customer reviews, as they are powerful social proof that can help customers trust your brand and products.

-One of the most powerful tools for driving traffic to your Shopify store is social media.
-Platforms like Instagram, Facebook, Twitter, and Pinterest are excellent for showcasing your products, sharing customer reviews, and reaching a wider audience.
-It’s essential to create a social media strategy that integrates with your Shopify store’s branding and marketing efforts.
+Social media is one of the best ways to drive traffic to your Shopify store.
+Platforms like Instagram, Facebook, and Pinterest are excellent for showcasing your products, sharing customer reviews, and reaching a wider audience.
+Create a social media strategy that integrates with your Shopify store’s branding and marketing efforts.

 Setting up a Shopify store is an excellent way for small manufacturers to sell their products online and reach a broader audience.
 By following these tips, you can create a visually appealing and easy-to-use store that maximizes profits.